 The Council approach is part of a multi-agency approach coordinated by the Nottingham and Nottinghamshire Modern Slavery Partnership.
-A substantial amount of training has been delivered to voluntary, statutory and private sector stakeholders, much of it delivered by Snowdrop.
-The key future training need has been identified as empowering frontline workers to be more professionally curious and proactive in responding to concerns.
-Slavery is a business model that is continually evolving to exploit new opportunities and professionals' responses need to keep pace, recognising that colleagues within the organisation and our non-governmental partners should be trained on modern slavery/trafficking in order to raise awareness, learn the pathway and ensure compliance with the Modern Slavery Act 2015.
+The key training need has been identified as empowering frontline workers to be more professionally curious and proactive in responding to concerns.
+Slavery is a business model that is continually evolving to exploit new opportunities and professionals' responses need to keep pace, recognising that colleagues within the organisation and our non-governmental partners should be trained on modern slavery human trafficking in order to raise awareness, learn the pathway and ensure compliance with the Modern Slavery Act 2015.

-Basic e-learning continues to be available for all Council colleagues including the Safeguarding Awareness training which refers to Modern Slavery in the context of a form of abuse and instructs participants how to report all types of abuse if they see it or suspect it.
-A total of 621 colleagues have undertaken the e-learning module since its re-launch in November 2018.
-Between 1st April 2020 and 31st March 2021, 257 Council colleagues completed Safeguarding eLearning.
+Basic e-learning continues to be available for all Council colleagues including the Protecting People (safeguarding awareness) training which refers to modern slavery in the context of a form of abuse and instructs participants how to report all types of abuse if they see it or suspect it.
+A total of 2,500 colleagues have undertaken the e-learning module since its re-launch in November 2018.
+Between 1st April 2022 and 31st March 2023, 705 Council colleagues completed Safeguarding eLearning.
+More specific Understanding Modern Slavery e-learning is also available with a total of 586 colleagues having completed the module since it was launched.